-RE-ENTRY In order to keep traffic reduced both at the gate and on the highways, exit and reentry is highly discouraged at Element 11.
-Besides the LONG travel time, there is a re-entry fee of \$10 per vehicle; participants must adhere to standard gate hours.

-No entry (including re-entry) will be permitted after 6 pm on Saturday.
-Late night arrivals after-hours entry will be managed by our security team and is completely at their discretion.
+In order to keep traffic reduced both at the gate and on the highways, exit and reentry is highly discouraged at Element 11.
+No fee but you will need to present a handstamp and ticket upon re-entry.
+No entry (including reentry) will be permitted after 6 pm on Saturday.
+Late night arrivals afterhours entry will be managed by our security team and is completely at their discretion.